 There is no other way about it.
 You want something to interpreted by the browser, you need it to be in a language it understands.
 And this language, is a technology called HTML.

 Let me put it this way, if HTML is the skeleton of your website.
 CSS is the muscle on top.
 While a barebone structure will allow you to have a website, to make it look presentable, you use CSS.
 But worry not, it only takes an hour to get started with both of these technologies.
+If you’re starting from the very beginning and want to understand how to create a website from scratch, diving into these fundamentals is the first step.

 There are a lot of online courses and material to get you jump started on this path.
 And the basics, will take you a few weeks to master.
 Because, as long as the basic structure is good, you can always build on top of it to add functionality.